 I've stopped judging the scar of abandonment and hating on it and me.
 I've stopped shaping my life around it

-But why didn’t/don’t they at least try?
-Why is it that I’m always the one that has to try?
-To make allowances?
+Why am I always the one that has to try?
+How come it’s always me that has to make allowances?
 To be super understanding?
 To put aside the past and my own feelings?

-Since I started writing Baggage Reclaim ten years ago (yay!), part of my self-exploration has caused me to regularly reflect on why an explanation or that love matters that much.
+Since I started writing Baggage Reclaim in 2005 (yay!), my self-exploration has led to regularly reflecting on why an explanation or that love matters that much.
 What difference would it make?

-The explanation which can often be very light in comparison to the weight that we’ve carried, will only really cover so much, especially because a lot of the pain is self-imposed.
-Even if we get an explanation, we analyse that too and often try to look for more answers.
-When they don’t cover it and we’re still holding out for them, we look for other inappropriate substitutes to do it and the self-blame habit continues.
+The explanation, which can often be very light in comparison to the weight we’ve carried, will only really cover so much.
+This is especially so because much of the pain is self-imposed.
+Even if we get an explanation for the abandonment, we often analyse that too.
+We search for more answers as if we’re going to achieve ‘100%’.
+When the explanation doesn’t cover our experience and we’re still holding out for answers, we look for other inappropriate substitutes to do it.
+And so the self-blame habit continues.

 We are never going to be able to ‘fully’ understand abandonment.

-We want to take away the pain or cause the periodical grief feelings that often catch us off guard to disappear forever.
-We think understanding and validation is the solution even though no matter how much we investigate the past, we can’t change it.
-We can change the narrative about those events and the judgements so that we change our present and future because ultimately, how we judge us for who that person wasn’t is the deciding factor.
+We want to take away the pain or make the periodical grief feelings, that often catch us off guard, disappear forever.
+We believe understanding and validation are the solution, even though no matter how much we investigate the past, we can’t change it.
+What we can change is the narrative, the judgments, about those events so that we change our present and future, because, ultimately, how we judge ourselves for who that person wasn’t is the deciding factor.

-We can empathise with our parents (once we’ve cut the proverbial cord instead of seeing them as being reflective of our inadequacies) but we’ve gotta stop trying to figure them out because on some level, no matter how small it is, that little kid inside thinks that the key to peace and validation is in their pocket.
+We can empathise with our parents (once we’ve cut the proverbial cord instead of seeing them as being reflective of our inadequacies).
+However, we’ve gotta stop trying to figure them out.
+On some level, no matter how small, that little kid inside us thinks the key to our peace and validation is our parent’s pocket.

 Trying to understand others to the nth degree doesn’t bring peace.